husseinkaraki/Liatrio-Exercise-Infrastructure-Terraform/README.md

 ## Deploy

 Main branch deploys all the modules per a specific environment, per a specific region.
 Since we have only 1 environemnt, and 1 region, its defaulted to `prod/us-east-1`.

+## Notes
+- NAT Gateway terraform is combined with the Internet Gateway terraform.
+- For the `aws_launch_template` the lifecycle property `create_before_destroy` to prevent downtime.
+This can be useful in situations where you need to replace or update an existing resource without causing downtime.